The Typewriter

 "The Typewriter" is a short composition of light music by American composer Leroy Anderson, which features an actual typewriter as a percussion instrument.

 Composition

 Anderson completed "The Typewriter" on October 9, 1950, in Woodbury, Connecticut.
-"The Typewriter" received its first performance on September 8, 1953, during a recording Anderson and the Boston Pops Orchestra made in New York City for Decca Records.
+"The Typewriter" was first performed and recorded for Decca Records on September 8, 1953, with a studio orchestra which Anderson conducted that was an assemblage of musicians from various orchestras in New York City, Philadelphia and Chicago who were hired for the recording sessions.
 Anderson composed the melody for symphony and pops orchestras; William Zinn and Floyd Werle arranged it for string orchestras and wind bands respectively.